1899β1983

 GLower East Side, Manhattan, New York City, New York, USA

-George Cukor was one of Hollywood's greatest directors, celebrated as a "women's director" for his work with Katharine Hepburn, Judy Garland, Ingrid Bergman, and Marilyn Monroe.
-He directed The Women (1939), Gaslight (1944), Adam's Rib (1949), Born Yesterday (1950), A Star Is Born (1954), and My Fair Lady (1964, Academy Award for Best Director).
-He was gay and was one of Hollywood's most open secrets; his career was threatened early on when he was fired from Gone with the Wind allegedly after Clark Gable objected to working with a gay director.
-He hosted legendary dinner parties for Hollywood's gay community for decades.
+George Cukor was an American director, one of Hollywood's most celebrated filmmakers of its Golden Age, known for eliciting extraordinary performances from women and often labeled a "women's director" for his work with Katharine Hepburn, Judy Garland, Ingrid Bergman, and Marilyn Monroe.
+He directed The Women (1939), Gaslight (1944), Adam's Rib (1949), Born Yesterday (1950), A Star Is Born (1954), and My Fair Lady (1964), for which he won the Academy Award for Best Director.
+Cukor was gay and, though he never publicly acknowledged it, his sexuality was one of Hollywood's most enduring open secrets; he was abruptly fired just weeks into shooting Gone with the Wind (1939), officially over creative differences with producer David O. Selznick, though Hollywood legend has long linked his dismissal to star Clark Gable's reported discomfort working with a gay director β a claim Selznick's own production records do not support.
+For decades, Cukor hosted lavish Sunday gatherings at his Hollywood home that became a gathering place for the industry's closeted gay men, cementing his place as an unofficial social center of gay Hollywood.

 No Queer titles linked yet.